 3. You will reduce your risk of Osteoporosis.

 Osteoporosis, which is more common in menopausal and post menopausal women, occurs when bones become porous and weak, making them more prone to breaking.
 Doing resistance training is one of the only ways to build and maintain bone density as you age.
 Strengthening the muscles forces the bones to continue to grow new tissue, lessening your risk of developing bone weakening.

 4. You will maintain better posture.

-5. You will maintain your independence.
+5. You will maintain your independence as you age.

 Increasing or maintaining your strength will make daily tasks such as carrying groceries or laundry baskets easier and make you less reliant on others.
 It will also reduce your risk of injury in doing daily activities.
 Many body weight or free weight exercises include a balance factor, which can help to prevent falls as you enter your senior years.

 7. You will reduce your risk of heart disease.

 The heart is a muscle, like other muscles in your body.
 Strength training helps your heart muscle to work more efficiently and as a result can also help to regulate blood pressure.
 A 2019 study published in Medicine & Science in Sports & Exercise found that people (an average age of 47) who did at least one hour of strength training per week had a 40 to 70 percent lower risk of heart attack or stroke compared to those didn't.
 These results did not account for any benefit resulting from aerobic exercise.

 8. You will improve your mood and fight depression.